 The service is provided in all University housing, and the cost is included in standard room and board fees.

 My television does not appear to be working properly.
 What should I do?

 Before you call for repairs, check the following:

 No picture or sound?

 Plug a light into the receptacle to check for electrical service.
-If the light doesn't work, contact your area Housing Office or your RA (residence halls) or CA (apartments).
+If the light doesn’t work, contact Housing or your RA.
 If the light works, the problem is in your TV set.

 Do you have a snowy, fuzzy, or distorted screen?
 Check the cable connection.
 If this doesn’t work, try the TV in another student’s room.
 If it doesn’t work in their room, the problem is in your TV set.
 If the TV works in their room, try the following: Take the TV cable from their room and try it in your room.
 If the TV works with the new cable, replace your cable.
 If the TV still doesn’t work, call your area Housing Office or your RA (residence halls) or CA (apartments) for assistance.

 Note: Faulty VCRs, DVD players, console/game units, etc. may also interfere with television reception.
 Follow the same procedure listed above to check these units.
 If it is determined that the problem is in your TV set, there may be a charge for a service call.
 Housing does not repair or replace televisions.

 Sometimes the broadcast on an HD channel looks more like a standard definition channel.
 Why is this?